Locations:

 What is a cardiac enzyme marker test?

 An enzyme marker test is a blood test to measure specific biological markers (biomarkers) in your blood.
-High (elevated) levels of cardiac enzymes can be a sign of a heart attack or another heart problem.
-Cardiac enzymes are also called cardiac biomarkers.
+High levels of cardiac enzymes can be a sign of a heart attack or stress on the heart.

 How do healthcare providers use cardiac biomarkers?

-Increases in cardiac enzymes can also indicate acute coronary syndrome (ACS) or myocardial ischemia.
+Increases in cardiac enzymes can indicate acute coronary syndrome (ACS), myocardial ischemia or the presence of injury to the heart muscle.

 What’s the purpose of cardiac biomarkers?